Get in contact to book me as a public speaker: [email protected]

 Topics I speak about

+My research focusses on large global problems.
 I present the empirical evidence of how living standards around the world are changing.
 My specialty are data visualizations in maps and graphs that make these changes understandable.
 The empirical view of our world is based on my project OurWorldInData.org.

 Previous talks have been as short as 10 minutes or as long as 1 hour or more.